-The unit performs self calibration on power-on or on command.
-The unit does not need regular calibration.
+The unit performs self-calibration on power-on, or on command.

 3. Configuration Guide

 3.1.
 Power

 The power input is located on the rear of the unit.
 The power supply provided is a "desktop" type brick with a three prong IEC input connector.
 An AC power cord compatible with U.S. power outlets is optional.
 There is no power switch; it is on when the power is applied.